pierrot-lc/AnimeStyleGAN/README.md

 The dataset has been taken from [kaggle](https://www.kaggle.com/splcher/animefacedataset).
 Thanks to *splcher* for providing this funny dataset.

-Link to the WandB project:
+Link to the WandB project can be found [here](https://wandb.ai/pierrotlc/AnimeStyleGAN).

 ## Installation
 After cloning the repo, you will have do download the dataset.
-It can be found here: [https://www.kaggle.com/splcher/animefacedataset](https://www.kaggle.com/splcher/animefacedataset).
+It can be found [here](https://www.kaggle.com/splcher/animefacedataset).

 Then you can run the initialization script:
 ```sh